GlobalArchiveManual/globalarchive-query/README.md

 Once you have set the API and API search you are ready to download the data.
 These will be downloaded into your <i>"Downloads"</i> folder.
 The file structure of GlobalArchive is maintained.
 Within your <i>"Downloads"</i> folder there will be <i>Project</i> folders, and within these will be the individual campaigns.

 ### Combine downloads into final files
-The example scripts include functions to combine all the files of one type (info, metadata, points, count and length) from each campaign downloaded into one.
+The example scripts include functions to combine all the files of one type (info, metadata, points, count and length) from each campaign downloaded, into one dataframe.
 These are then used to create the final maxn.csv and length.csv files.
-These two files are then saved into your <i>"Tidy data"</i> folder.
+These two files are saved into your <i>"Tidy data"</i> folder.